Bilalzip/candymachine/README.md

 Use the `candy-machine-ui` to provide a user-friendly interface for browsing and purchasing NFTs.
 Users can view your NFT collection and make purchases through this interface.

-### Money Molder
+### Money Folder

-The Money Molder allows you to create and manage your own tokens using the `spl-token` library.
+The Money Directory allows you to create and manage your own tokens using the `spl-token` library.
 Once you've created your tokens, you can configure them within the Sugar platform for distribution or use.

 ## Contributing